The Discover Bursary group at Out There Festival, September 2019.

 Out There Festival of International Circus and Street Arts, Great Yarmouth, 13-15 September

-Out There Festival is one of the UK’s largest festivals of streets arts and circus and is part of Without Walls’ Artistic Directorate, who co-commission new work on behalf of the consortium every year.
+Out There Festival is one of the UK’s largest festivals of streets arts and circus and is part of Without Walls’ Artistic Directorate, who co-commission new work on behalf of the network every year.
 It is produced by Seachange Arts and uses its Drill House venue as the central ‘hub’ for the festival, providing communal space for performing artists and delegates of the professional programme to share meals, meet informally and take part in scheduled events.
 Year-round the Drill House is available for use for artistic creation, residencies and rehearsal for indoor and outdoor work.

 The festival programme is large and varied, focusing strongly on classic ‘street art’ and circus.
 For 2019 the thematic approach of the festival addressed the role of outdoor arts within wider cultural democracy, particularly through its ‘Liberty Zone’ area which presented a curated a selection of shows addressing themes of democracy, oppression and revolution.
 This was complemented by the ‘Rise Up’ professional programme including a conference with keynote speakers discussing art activism.